-This course is a historical survey of the roots of peacekeeping from Antiquity until the 1980's.
-It will explore the Pax Romana, The Peace of God in the Middle Ages, the maintenance of peace and international law in the early modern period, and end with the creation of the first generation of UN peacekeeping operations.
-Students will be able, at the end of the course, to explain and analyse the early phases of peacekeeping.
+This course is a historical survey of the roots of peacekeeping from antiquity until the 1980s.
+It will explore the Pax Romana, the Peace of God in the Middle Ages, the maintenance of peace and international law in the early modern period, and end with the creation of the first generation of UN peacekeeping operations.
+Students will be able, at the end of the course, to explain and analyze the early phases of peacekeeping.